nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Parameters:

 * `[name]`  is the name of the contact you wish to add.
-* `[optional fields]` are non-mandatory fields you can associate with the contact at the point of creation (these include every field you can associate with a contact except the `name` field).
-The fields can also be added using the add command.
+* `[optional fields]` are non-mandatory fields you can associate with the contact at the point of creation.

 <div markdown="block" class="alert alert-info">

+:information_source: Non-mandatory fields you can associate with a contact at the point of creation comprise the contact's `phones`, `emails`, `links`, `graduation semester`, `courses`, `specialisations`, `tags` and `priority level`.
+(These fields can also be subsequently added to the contact using the `add` command.)

-:information_source: To view a comprehensive list of fields and their prefixes, go to the start of the [Features section](#features).
+To view a comprehensive list of fields and their prefixes, go to the start of the [Features section](#features).
 </div>

 When creating a contact, if there is already another contact with the same name, you would be informed that another contact with the same name already exists (not case sensitive).